VenmoGuide.com - Beginner's Guide to Venmo

 To wrap up, making payments and sending money through Venmo is a pretty easy, straightforward process; all you have to do is follow in-app instructions and enter the required details.

-And keep in mind that your Venmo balance is often the default paying method.
+And keep in mind that your Venmo balance is often the default payment method.
 So, if you don’t intend on using it, you’ll need to pick a different payment method when prompted to do so.

 On the other hand, if you’re going to be paying using your Venmo balance, make sure that you have enough funds in your balance and that your account is verified.